sagc-bioinformatics/workshop_nfRNAseq/content/nextflow.md

 +++
 title = 'nextflow introduction'
 +++
 Nextflow is a workflow manager.
-It strings together chunks of code from any programming language into processess, with designated inputs and outputs.
+It strings together chunks of code from any programming language into processes, with designated inputs and outputs.
-The chunks of code called **processes** are organised into **channels**, effectively organising the collection of codeinto an **pipeline** or workflow.
+The chunks of code called **processes** are organised into **channels**, effectively organising the collection of code into a **pipeline** or workflow.

 **key features of Nextflow’s features are:**
 - portability